Th0dium/Time-locked-wallet/README.md

 Only needed if you plan to change on‑chain code or deploy your own program ID.

-1) Build and (optionally) deploy
+1) Build and deploy
 ```
 anchor build

 # Deploy to Devnet (requires enough SOL in your wallet)
 anchor deploy
 ```
 Record the new `Program Id` printed by Anchor.

-2) Update the frontend to point at your program
+2) Update the program ID in multiple files
+- Update the program ID in [programs.devnet] in Anchor.toml
+- Edit `programs/time-locked-wallet/src/lib.rs` and update the declare_id!() macro
-- Edit `frontend/src/utils/anchor.ts:1` and set `PROGRAM_ID` to your new program id.
+- Edit `frontend/src/utils/anchor.ts` and set `PROGRAM_ID` to your new program id.
 - Update `frontend/src/idl/time_locked_wallet.json` with the freshly built IDL from `target/idl/time_locked_wallet.json` (replace the file).

-3) Restart the frontend
+3) Rebuild and restart
 ```
+anchor build # Rebuild with updated program ID
 cd frontend
 npm run dev
 ```